-This month I have written an article about promising startups in Barcelona to watch in 2017 and it was a success, I received a lot of messages, comments, likes and shares and therefore I decided to come up with the list of interesting and innovative tech startups on a global scale.
+This month I have written an article about promising startups in Barcelona to watch and it was a success, I received a lot of messages, comments, likes and shares and therefore I decided to come up with the list of interesting and innovative tech startups on a global scale.
 I really hope you will like it!

 Dubsmash is one of the best entertainment startups.
 This tech startup shows how amazing entertainment products can come out of Europe and go global.
 Dubsmash is Berlin based and